Gaurav-Khadse/Credit_Card_Transactions/README.md

 -  ### **`Top 5 Cities by Credit Card Spend`**

-write a query to print top 5 cities with highest spends and their percentage contribution of total credit card spends?.
+Write a query to print top 5 cities with highest spends and their percentage contribution of total credit card spends?.

 ```sql